-- (15) Includes: (i) 234,124 shares of Common Stock owned directly by individuals in this group; (ii) 7,909 shares of Common Stock allocated to accounts in the 401(k) Plan of members of this group; (iii) 130,320 shares of Common Stock held pursuant to performance units issued as payment of one-half of the annual retainer for the Company's non-employee directors; (iv) 40,000 shares of Common Stock held by the Company's non-employee directors as an unvested award of Restricted Stock; (v) 40,000 shares of Common Stock held by the Company's non-employee directors as a vested award of Restricted Stock; (vi) 17,688 shares of Common Stock owned by immediate family members of certain members of this group; (vii) 3,567 shares held in individual retirement accounts; (viii) 307,515 unvested restricted shares of Common Stock held by individuals in this group, which shares may be voted by such individuals; and (ix) 1,129,158 shares of Class B Common Stock held by individuals in this group, that could be converted on a share for share basis into shares of Common Stock. - (16) Includes: (i) 1,129,158 shares of Class B Common Stock held subject to the Shareholder Agreement described in Note (4) above.
+- (15) Includes: (i) 190,402 shares of Common Stock owned directly by individuals in this group; (ii) 7,909 shares of Common Stock allocated to accounts in the 401(k) Plan of members of this group; (iii) 130,320 shares of Common Stock held pursuant to performance units issued as payment of one-half of the annual retainer for the Company's non-employee directors; (iv) 22,188 shares of Common Stock owned by immediate family members of certain members of this group; (v) 3,567 shares held in individual retirement accounts; (vi) 68,746 unvested restricted shares of Common Stock held by individuals in this group, which shares may be voted by such individuals; and (vii) 880,313 shares of Class B Common Stock held by individuals in this group, that could be converted on a share for share basis into shares of Common Stock.
+This total excludes options which are not yet vested of 99,000 shares of Common Stock.
+The options excluded will vest once the average of the high and low share price of the Company's Common Stock shall be at least \$7.00 per share for a period of 5 consecutive days, prior to the option expiration date of May 30, 2022. - (16) Includes: (i) 880,313 shares of Class B Common Stock held subject to the Shareholder Agreement described in Note (4) above.